jrball3/microservice-ts/README.md

 - **HTTP Support**: Built-in support for HTTP servers with Express integration.
 - **Event Consumers**: Built-in support for Kafka event consumers.
 - **Event Producers**: Built-in support for Kafka event producers.
+- **Observability**: Built-in support for observability for integration with observability tools like OpenTelemetry.
 - **Dependency Injection**: Composed to integrate well with dependency injection solutions like Awilix.
 - **Extensible Dependencies**: Inject additional dependencies into your microservice.
 - **Logging**: Flexible logging system with configurable log levels.